In this article we talk about the sustain pedal anyhow to approach implementing it on our pieces.

 You can improve pedalling, by listening to accepted pianists’ performances and by understanding orchestral music and generally envisioning your preferred sound-outcome, in advance.
 Just keep listening and playing the type of music you want to play, and somehow, it’s gonna happen.
 I know that this site is supposed to be describing in detail how to do things, but this time I’m not going to lie to you; you just have to, sort of, “teach” yourself pedalling.

 Let’s not complicate things; we normally consider good pianists the ones that play good with their fingers, forgetting their wonderful playing with their feet.
 Because, one plays the piano with both feet and fingers.
 But, fingers are harder to do beautifully in piano.
 We concentrate always on the wrong notes, bad tempi, and we forget about the cloudy sound from a full pedal.
 Its only natural, however.
 So, not everything in life must be elevated to high art, or has equal difficulty or significance.
-Pedal is basically an up and down motion to be honest.
+The sustain pedal is basically an up and down motion to be honest.
 However, it’s up to us to make it important and assistive.